Seeking a reason for hidden pain

 With injuries, we cut our skin, and it heals.
 In normal circumstances, we would expect that to be the end of the story because there is nothing to show if pain continues despite all other evidence to suggest matters are normal.
 This is the single reason why hidden pain is the most difficult to deal with.

 The primary medical and surgical care on the battlefield was horrendous.
 Lack of knowledge about infections, microbes, and dressings was often relegated to limb amputations in the infancy of management.
-If the bullets and debris of ballistic missiles failed, then crude surgery torn into muscle and nerves.
-Reflex sympathetic dystrophy or RSD was one of several names given to this constant pain.
+If the bullets and debris of ballistic missiles failed, then crude surgery tearing into muscle and nerves.
+Reflex sympathetic dystrophy, or RSD, was one of several names given to this constant pain.
 Still, as with many medical conditions, it has been refined over time through various names, including causalgia, to become complex regional pain syndrome or CRPS.
 The syndrome element suggests more than one set of symptoms or relationships that overlap with similar conditions.
 Medicine is heavily sprinkled with similar conditions called syndromes.

-Clinical experience exposes the ignorance
+Clinical experience exposes ignorance

-My own baptism of fire
+Baptism of fire

 Has medicine reflected on the condition?

 Medicine now recognises the condition more receptively and with an improved balance of sympathy.
 Still, as a whole, the condition and the effect of having a fractured wrist or the simplest of surgeries can provoke a holocaust of inflammatory symptoms.
 I attended meetings for patients and colleagues and ran tutorials and seminars.
 One with an actor trained in medical care delivery.
 How to handle distraught patients and advise them of the journey they would most likely follow.
 Even I was surprised to learn symptoms could be so severe as to increase the sensitivity of the female erogenous zone, as one professor of pain management from Bristol advised.
 When I discovered one of my patients with heightened arousal, embarrassment had stopped her from informing her husband, who now listened with shock.
-However, my abiding memory came from the very worst that the condition could deliver, which is worth telling.
+However, my abiding memory came from the very worst the condition could deliver, which is worth telling.

 Advanced stage complex pain syndrome